-Mistake #1: Slacking on Skincare Prep
+1. Slacking on Skincare Prep

 "Many women don't hydrate or have a full skincare regimen," she says.
 "I highly suggest finding products that feed your skin.
-It is imperative so that makeup can look more natural on the skin."
+It's imperative so that makeup can look more natural on the skin."

 Dehydration and fine lines and wrinkles are often the key concerns for aging skin (though everyone's skin type and issues are different).
 Below, check out a basic skincare routine to try if you want to plump and de-wrinkle your skin without too much effort.

-Mistake #2: Screwy Foundation Application
+2. Screwy Foundation Application

 Instead of slapping on foundation with your fingers, try a thick foundation brush, like the Rodial The Airbrush Foundation Brush ($55) or EcoTools Wonder Cover Complexion brush ($9) or—Jamie's favorite—a classic Beautyblender (don't forget to dampen it) for flawless application.

-Greenberg says this is one she sees a lot.
-Women get so accustomed to the look and products they've been doing since college that one day they wake up, it's 20 years later, they're on the last little stub of a very old lipstick, and their whole look is super dated.
+What happens when you get so accustomed to the look and products you've been using since college?
+One day you wake up, it's 20 years later, you're on the last stub of a very old lipstick, and your whole look is super dated.

 It doesn't have to be a total overhaul.
 Make a simple change!
 For example, try navy liner instead of black, a coral lip instead of nude, or a dewy foundation instead of matte.
 Experiment with filling in your brows with a fiber-rich gel instead of a waxy pencil, or even go for colored mascara.
 "Little changes make a big difference," Greenberg says.

 Quick Tip: Curl Your Lashes

 It sounds so simple, but Greenberg says learning to curl your lashes is a must if you don't do it already.
 It's a really simple, instant way to look more bright-eyed and energetic, as if the past two decades simply never happened.
 Shu Uemura's iconic lash curler makes the process totally goof-proof.

-Quick Tip #3: Hairstyling Makes All the Difference
+3. Hairstyling Makes All the Difference